R. Kirby Godsey, Ph.D.

 With a bachelor's degree from Samford University, he earned his Master of Divinity and Doctor of Theology degrees from New Orleans Baptist Theological Seminary, Master of Arts in Philosophy from the University of Alabama and Ph.D. in Philosophy from Tulane University.
 He is recipient of honorary doctorates from The University of South Carolina, Samford University, Campbell University and Averett University.

-The author of four books, Dr. Godsey has written numerous articles for professional journals.
-He is a frequent lecturer and a consultant on leadership and higher education administration and serves on a number of civic and professional boards and committees.
+Dr. Godsey is the author of six books, including The God Particle published in 2016.
+He has written numerous articles for professional journals and is a frequent lecturer and a consultant on leadership and higher education administration.
+He serves on a number of civic and professional boards and committees.